Health Care Legal Updates Breakfast Series

 SALE OR PURCHASE OF A HEALTH CARE BUSINESS: ANATOMY OF A HEALTH CARE DEAL

-As health care becomes a greater part of the economy, the number of health care deals has increased.
-This program will discuss the elements of a health care purchase or sale, what to be aware of in an asset or equity purchase agreement, indemnification, representations and warranties, use of “rep and warranty” insurance, equity participation and regulatory issues.
+As the number of healthcare deals has increased in recent years, more healthcare businesses face opportunities to buy or sell.
+This program will discuss the elements of a healthcare purchase or sale, including elements that may be important to strategic buyers and/or private equity firms.
+It will review what to watch for in the asset or equity purchase agreement – including indemnification, representations and warranties, use of “rep and warranty” insurance, equity participation and regulatory issues.

 PHYSICIAN PRACTICE ACQUISITIONS & ALTERNATIVE PHYSICIAN ALIGNMENT STRATEGIES